Google Quick View: a revolutionary new feature for users, problematic for content creators

 Quick View's impact on content creators

 If users can consult all the information about a recipe directly on Google without having to visit the creator's site, the consequences are obvious: fewer visitors to the site means lower revenues.
-What's more, this loss of traffic could have a negative impact on sites' natural referencing on Google, creating a vicious circle in which creators lose visibility and struggle to attract new visitors.
+What's more, this loss of traffic could have a negative impact on sites' natural referencing on Google, creating a vicious circle where creators lose visibility and struggle to attract new visitors.
 Quick View could thus transform the balance of power between Google and designers, leaving the latter in a position of increased dependence with no guarantee of compensation.

 Quick View : A tool to serve users?